Seven Claude Code Skills for Python from the Creator of spaCy

 except Exception:

-It also found a subtler problem in the corresponding load_from_disk: json.load can return any valid JSON type, so if the cache file contains [1, 2, 3], the load “succeeds” and silently sets the internal store to a list instead of a dict.
+It also found a subtler problem in the corresponding load_from_disk method: json.load can return any valid JSON type, so if the cache file somehow contains [1, 2, 3], the load “succeeds” and silently sets the internal store to a list instead of a dict.
 Every subsequent method call breaks, far from the actual cause.

-The try-except skill audits exception handling with a five-point checklist.
-The first question, “right mechanism?”, is the most useful.
+The try-except skill takes a different angle.
+It audits exception handling with a five-point checklist.
+The first question, “right mechanism?”, asks whether try/except is appropriate at all.
 External state operations (filesystem, network) justify try/except.
-Local value checks should use conditionals.
+Local value checks should use conditionals instead.

-For the same save_to_disk function, it splits the broad catch into targeted handlers:
+For the same function, it proposes splitting the broad catch into targeted handlers:

 def save_to_disk(self):